IBM Cloud Docs

 Block Storage Snapshots for VPC

 Block Storage Snapshots for VPC are point-in-time copies of your Block Storage for VPC boot or data volumes.
 To protect your data in the unlikely event of a zone or region failure, consider Block Storage Snapshots for VPC.
 By scheduling snapshots at regular intervals, data can be replicated either to another zone in the same region, or cross-region, so that a copy is available in another region.
 Snapshots can also be cached for fast restore.
 With fast restore, you can achieve a recovery time objective that is faster than restoring from a regular snapshot.
+Snapshots can be shared with other accounts to create volumes in their VPCs.
 For more information about Block Storage Snapshots for VPC, see About Block Storage Snapshots for VPC and Planning snapshots.

 Tags for Block Storage for VPC volumes